MKrause-CyberSec/Red-vs-Blue-Project/README.md

 #### 5. Identify the Reverse Shell and meterpreter Traffic

-To finish off the attack, you uploaded a PHP reverse shell and started a meterpreter shell session.
-Answer the following questions:
+To finish off the attack, I uploaded a PHP reverse shell and started a meterpreter shell session.
-Can you identify traffic from the meterpreter session?

--  First, we can see the `shell.php` file in the `webdav` directory on the `Top 10 HTTP requests [Packetbeat] ECS` panel.
+-  First, you can see the `shell.php` file in the `webdav` directory on the `Top 10 HTTP requests [Packetbeat] ECS` panel.

    ![](Images/webdav.png)

-- Remember that your meterpreter session ran over port `4444`.
+- My meterpreter session ran over port `4444`.
 Port `4444` is the _default_ port used for meterpreter and the port used in all of their documentation.
 Because of this, many attackers forget to change this port when conducting an attack.
-You can construct a search query to find these packets.
+I constructed a search query to find these packets.

 - `source.ip: 192.168.1.105 and destination.port: 4444`

-What kinds of alarms would you set to detect this behavior in the future?
+I set the following alarms to detect this behavior in the future?

-- We can set an alert for any traffic moving over port `4444.`
+- I set an alert for any traffic moving over port `4444.`

-- We can set an alert for any `.php` file that is uploaded to a server.
+- I set an alert for any `.php` file that is uploaded to a server.

-Identify at least one way to harden the vulnerable machine that would mitigate this attack.
+One way to harden the vulnerable machine that would mitigate this attack.

 - Removing the ability to upload files to this directory over the web interface would take care of this issue.